fhgomes/lightweight-spring-actuator-monitor/README.md

 - **Performance Insights** - Automated suggestions for JVM optimization
 - **Custom Dashboards** - Create views tailored to specific monitoring needs

+### Alerts
+- **Notification Support** - Send alerts to Browser
+- **Notification Support** - Send alerts to other tools, Slack, Discord, or other messaging services
+- **Customizable Alerts** - Set thresholds for each metric and receive alerts when they're exceeded

 ### Customization Features
 - **Configurable Metrics** - Choose which metrics to display and track
 - **Custom Thresholds** - Set alert levels based on your application's needs